Chun5/works/index.rst

 Technical writing's characteristics:
 ====================================
   1. Technical document is written for the specific audience.

-  2. Technical writing helps audience resolve problems.
+  2. Technical writing helps audience accomplish tasks or resolve problems.
 It is different from literature works.

-  3. TW focuses on how the content is presented.
+  3. TW focuses on how the words are presented and organized, like the font, color, alignment.
+     Use more brief sentences and lists.